videobuff/NextionDriver/README.md

 In case you want to do it by hand :
-In your MMDVMHost configuration file (mostly MMDVM.ini), make a section as below:
+In your MMDVMHost configuration file (mostly /etc/mmdvmhost), make a section as below:

 ```
 [NextionDriver]
-Port=/dev/ttyAMA0
+Port=/dev/ttyUSB0
 LogLevel=2
 DataFilesPath=/opt/NextionDriver/
 GroupsFile=groups.txt